Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Case of random tight-binding model

-where we choose $\Delta$ independently for each $\ell$ and randomly from the range $[-\delta,\delta]$ with $0<\delta<1$.
-We then scale the Hamiltonian and the current operator with the factor $1/\sqrt{n}$, and hence the hopping elements randomly deviate from negative unity given in Eq.~\eqref{eq420}.
+In the present section, we introduce randomness to the hopping of the tight-binding model in terms of a box distribution of the form $ n_\ell=n\qty(1+\Delta)$, where we choose $\Delta$ independently for each $\ell$ and randomly from the range $[-\delta,\delta]$ with $0<\delta<1$.
+We then scale the Hamiltonian and the current operator with the factor $1/\sqrt{n}$, and hence the hopping elements randomly deviate from the negative unity given in Eq.~\eqref{eq420}.
 We numerically diagonalize each random sample of the $(N+1)\times(N+1)$ Hamiltonian matrix to find $N+1$ pieces of eigenstates, and compute the current expectation values with respect to these eigenstates.